 Check below for available providers within your ZIP code:

 Most internet providers have special discounted packages for students that may include data limits.

 Stick with DSL or cable connections if available

 It’s true that fiber-optic is the future of the internet, but it’s still pricey enough to make it a questionable choice if you’re on a budget.

 Are you a veteran?

 Some companies offer a discount to those who are serving or have served in the military.
 Verizon, for example, will discount your monthly rate on Fios fiber-optic plans by $5 for internet-only or internet + TV, and $10 off if you bundle Internet, TV and phone.
 Comcast gives veterans a $25 Xfinity coupon that can be used for an on-demand rental or credit toward your bill.
 AT&T, meanwhile, has a range of discounts and freebies for military families.

 These two companies advertise free options that may work for you if you’re not a heavy internet user.
 NetZero Dial-Up includes 10 hours of free internet access a month—although with dial-up speeds, you won’t have very fast access.
 FreedomPop, meanwhile, advertises 1 GB of free data with DSL-level speeds.
 There is no income requirement for either of these programs; but you’ll need to check to make sure you’re in an area they service.

 Try your hand at negotiating

 Sometimes, you can get a special introductory rate just by asking.
 It helps if you have a competitor’s lower rates to show them, of course.
-Or if you’re not up to negotiating yourself, consider using an app like Trim to do the fast talking for you.
-Be aware that there is a cost involved—Trim takes 33% of the savings they get for you—but they can still net you a significant savings on your internet costs.
+Or if you’re not up to negotiating yourself, consider using an app like Trim to do the fast-talking for you.
+Be aware that there is a cost involved—Trim takes 33% of the savings they get for you—but they can still net significant savings on your internet costs.